What Makes a Great Company Culture? Interview with Kadri Mäe

 When did culture become a big focus for Scoro?

-Good atmosphere and chemistry have always been organically important for Scoro, and by the time I joined the company, it had definitely already developed a distinctive organisational culture.
+Good atmosphere and chemistry have always been organically important for Scoro, and by the time I joined the company, it had definitely already developed a distinctive organizational culture.
 But with rapid growth, you need to put more thought and effort into developing and maintaining the culture.

 I think that in order to retain a unified team, in the long run, it’s important to have the culture in focus from the very beginning.